Mtendekuyokwa19/mtende/README.md

-> God from God,Light from Light, True God from True God
+> The quest for "artificial flight" succeeded when the Wright brothers stopped imitating birds and learned about aerodynamics
 >
-> Begotten, not made.
-Consubstatial with the Father.
 >
-> For us men and for our salvation
->
- ~ @Nicene creed
+ ~ Stuart Russell